xufengduan/MacBehaviour/README.md

 If you want to deploy models not currently supported by the Hugging Face Inference API, you can use the Endpoint service.

-This service supports over 100 Hugging Face models, allowing deployment on cloud GPUs and experimentation via the endpoint API.
+This service supports over 8,000 <a href="https://huggingface.co/models?other=conversational,endpoints_compatible&sort=trending">Hugging Face models</a>, allowing deployment on cloud GPUs and experimentation via the Endpoint API.

 Here, we’ll walk through the setup process.